- Help center home

 We have a personal blog that we run in our spare time.
 Occasionally, we have guest posts from friends and people in our field that we admire.
 We need to add, edit and manage all these posts.

 Naturally, the first thing you think of when it comes to blog content are blog posts.
 But, actually, blog posts are not the only content in a blog.
 There are also images (and, potentially, other media such as embedded videos), author bios and pieces of SEO metadata, such as tags.
 All of these pieces of content can be managed in Contentful.

 We will add these pieces of content as content types into the big picture of our blog that is our content model.

 Short for workspace, a space is where all the content is created with Contentful.
 It's your place to keep all the content related to a project.
 For this example, our project space is where our blog entries will live.

 To create a new space:

-Click Add a space.
-Select your space type from the list.
-This guide will assume you're creating a Free space type, although the steps in this guide apply to all space types.
+Click Add space.
+Select your plan from the list.
+This guide will assume you're creating a Basic, although the steps in this guide apply to all plans.

 Give the space a descriptive name.
 In this example, we’ll name the space the same as our blog title, “Content is King!”